wacilpong/fabric-example/README.md

 # fabric-example
-The simple html5 canvas based 'Image Edit Tool' with fabricJs 1.7.17
+The simple html5 canvas based image edit tool with fabricJs 1.7.17

 ## server
 Please test this project or whatever fabric example on your local server.<br>